PanicStation.org

 What can wait

-• You do not need to build a months-long spreadsheet right now — start with the pay period(s) affected.
+• You do not need to build a long spreadsheet right now; start with the affected pay period.

-• You do not need to confront senior leadership immediately — start with payroll/manager, then escalate through the formal route if needed.
+• You do not need to confront senior leadership immediately; start with payroll or your manager, then use the workplace route if needed.

-• You do not need to argue about whether overtime “should” be paid in principle — focus on what your contract/policy says and what was actually worked.
+• You do not need to argue the whole pay system today; focus on what your contract or policy says and what was actually worked.

 Important reassurance

-Payroll and timekeeping mismatches are common — cut-offs, wrong codes, and approvals not syncing can all cause missing premiums.
-You’re not overreacting by stopping, documenting it, and asking for a written correction with a date.
+Missing overtime or shift premiums can happen because of cut-offs, wrong pay codes, missed approvals, or systems not syncing.
+You are not overreacting by pausing, documenting it, and asking for a written correction with a date.

 Scope note